QwenLM/Qwen-Agent/README.md

             - /plug + content: Qwen enables plugin and select appropriate plugin to generate reply
     - Chat: Interactive area.
 Qwen generates replies based on given reference materials.
 Selecting Code Interpreter will enable the code interpreter plugin

+- Note: About PDF Documents
+    - When adding online PDF to Qwen's reading list, it may take a long time for Qwen's preprocessing due to network reasons.
+Please be patient.
+It is recommended to first download and then open it as a local PDF in the browser.
+    - First time processing online PDF requires downloading nltk_data, which may fail to install due to network issues.
+It is recommended to download it yourself and place it in the user's root directory

 # Code structure

 - qwen_agent